Updated April 17, 2021

 The tight tracking between model and actual cash results is by design.
 There are three reasons why the tracking is so tight:

-The TAAS Strategies stick to large, established Exchange Traded Funds and we use Market On Close orders to insure that buy and sell orders are executed at the same closing prices used in the Model.
+The TAAS Strategies stick to large, established funds and we use Market On Close orders to insure that buy and sell orders are executed at the same closing prices used in the Model.

 Market On Close (order type MOC) can be entered hours or even days in advance of the close for execution during the closing process at each exchange.